 A brief summary of the transaction will be enough to shop the financing to banks, intermediaries and mezzanine lenders.
 While your investors may be able to support the full investment, you may be able finance as much as 50-75% of the transaction with loans, including the seller note.
 Debt covenants bring a level of “external” pressure that keep you focused during the early stages of operation the business.
 As you speak with lenders, you will learn the metrics they use that vary by lender, by industry, and by deal size.

-Be prepared for serial rejection.
+Be prepared for rejection.
 As in your search process, securing debt financing is partially a numbers game.
-Two searchers in London contacted over 50 institutions over three weeks to secure three solid commitment letters.
+Two searchers in London contacted over 50 institutions over three weeks to secure three solid commitment letters; in the USA another searcher reached out to 125!.
 You should approach both local/regional and national banks – your interns can help you make those connections before you step in and speak with loan officers directly.
 Many self-funded searchers can source SBA loans through intermediaries or directly through the SBA PLP (Preferred Lender Program) banks.

 Test your equity investors